 The Playboy logo remains the same from the first time it was used in January 1954, although it was not originally recognised as the official Playboy logo until sometime later.
 The stylised rabbit head with a bow tie and collar appears in solid black.
 The thought behind this colour choice is that black conveys luxury, class and professionalism.

 Art Paul’s legacy lives on.
-Sadly, the creator behind the iconic Rabbit Head Playboy logo passed away in April 2018.
+Sadly, the creator behind the iconic rabbit head logo passed away in April 2018.
 The cause of death was officially noted as “complications of pneumonia” and Paul passed quietly in hospital in the Chicago area with his wife, Suzanne Seed by his side.
 He was 93.

 What we learn from this in marketing is another nod to the “less is more” camp.
-The Playboy bunny rabbit logo, especially when it appears on various types of merchandise, elevates that product into a completely different class.
+The Bunny Rabbit logo, especially when it appears on various types of merchandise, elevates that product into a completely different class.
 In fact, the rabbit bunny logo is so powerful a marketing tool that merchandise that bears it has created a stable revenue stream for the company.

-The Playboy logo has also appeared connected to charitable causes which has elevated the brand into avenues that may not be connected to the original product line.
+The Playboy logo has also appeared connected to charitable causes which have elevated the brand into avenues that may not be connected to the original product line.
 When this happens, you know you have a logo that works.
-When the Playboy logo can essentially cross borders and reach out to different demographics, then you discover the influencing power of the Playboy logo.
+When the logo can essentially cross borders and reach out to different demographics, then you discover the influencing power of a great logo.

 You could say that the Playboy bunny rabbit logo has a far deeper penetration than it did when it was just associated with a men’s lifestyle magazine.
 And like any good bunny, the logo jumps around and gets in your face which keeps it active and alive even if you are not a reader of the magazine that launched the logo in the first place.